 - For an enterprise geodatabase, this is under Databases after you create a connection to your database.

-- For a file or mobile geodatabase, this is located under Databases or Folders.
+- For a file or mobile geodatabase, this is under Databases or Folders.

 - Right-click the geodatabase, hover over New, and click the specific type of dataset you want to create.

 The geoprocessing tool corresponding to the dataset type chosen opens.
 See the table below for the dataset types that can be created in a geodatabase.

 - Fill in the tool parameters and click Run to create the dataset.

 Dataset types to create in a geodatabase

-The following table describes the types of datasets that can be created in a geodatabase and provides a link to its corresponding geoprocessing tool.
+The following table lists each type of dataset that can be created in a geodatabase and provides a link to its corresponding help page or geoprocessing tool.

 A set of thematically related feature classes (typically used to manage a topology, network, or terrain).